 The following article discusses which kinds of property may be taken through eminent domain, including property deemed a public risk and that which is "dedicated" to the public outside of the condemnation process.

-Property That is Deemed a Risk
+Property That's Deemed a Risk

 "Dedication" of Land

 Notwithstanding, a dedication also may arise following an adverse (to the interests and/or use of the landowner) and exclusive use by members of the public under a claim of right.
-Such claim, by an adverse public user, is similar to a common law "adverse possession" claim between private parties, and is predicated upon the knowledge, actual or imputed, and acquiescence of the owner.
+Such claim, by an adverse public user, is similar to a common law "adverse possession" claim between private parties and is predicated upon the knowledge of and allowance by the owner.
 Many states provide for both common-law and statutory dedications.